JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 ## Ingress

-Next, we are going to create an ingress, this is something which we did not do in our local system but indeed we need it here.
+Next, we are going to create an ingress.
+This is something which we did not do in our local system but indeed we need it here.
 In Kubernetes, an Ingress is an **object that allows access to your Kubernetes services from outside the Kubernetes cluster** typically via HTTPS/HTTP.
 With Ingress, you can easily set up rules for routing traffic without creating a bunch of Load Balancers or exposing each service on the node.